YourListTeam/ServerSide/YourListApp/README.md

 #### XCode

 XCode is optional for working with Flutter, but for running an iOS simulator, XCode is required.
-We will not go in depth for XCode, but instructions for setting up can be found [here](https://developer.apple.com/xcode/).
+We will not go in-depth for XCode, but instructions for setting up can be found [here](https://developer.apple.com/xcode/).

 ### Installing